 Also, the 2 player here, while not really co-op, it is not really vs either.
 If your little one is stuck on a level you can pass it and it will be cleared for them as well, allowing them to proceed.

 Lastly, this game is just longer and more fun than the original.
-Not to take anything away from the original but Nintendo has always been good at taking what they have an improvement on it so it would make sense that Mario’s final outing on the system was his best.
+Not to take anything away from the original but Nintendo has always been good at taking what they have and improving on it so it would make sense that Mario’s final outing on the system was his greatest.

 These are the best Nintendo games for kids that we could find.
 If you have more let us know in the comments.